gchq/Palisade-examples/example-library/README.md

 ### NationalityRule
 The nationality field should be returned:
-- if the user querying the file has the HR role and the purpose of the query is STAFF_REPORT
+- if the user querying the file has the HR role, and the purpose of the query is STAFF_REPORT

 In all other cases the nationality field should be redacted.